Chronic Kidney Disease Treatment with Keto Diet!

 Most people assume that dietary advice is generic, but the fact is there is a specific reason for the change in diet for CKD patients.

 The kidney is also responsible for the excretion of urea from the body.
-By eating more protein, production of urea will be more and the kidneys need to work harder to get rid of it.
+By eating more protein, the production of urea will be more and the kidneys need to work harder to get rid of it.

 Excessive urea in the body also causes many of the symptoms of CKD, including loss of appetite and weight, nausea and vomiting, itchiness and fatigue.
 So, decreasing the urea load by consuming less protein would also help patients control their symptoms.

 The kidney also helps control the levels of phosphate in the body through excretion.
 Phosphates cannot be excreted efficiently in CKD and will result in high phosphate blood levels.

 Because of the lower phosphate load in comparison to a normal diet follow the Keto Diet in chronic kidney disease.

-The Bottom Line
+The Bottom Lines